 Newsflash: Many poor people already rue the day they were born into this world.
 So if you cannot help, at least do not make matters worse for these people who are already suffering.
 If you have never been truly poor, then you do not know how miserable poverty can be.

-Why are taxpayers angry at poor people instead of focusing their anger where it belongs?
-On big billion dollar businesses that are purposely paying low wages so that taxpayers can help pay their business expenses.
+Why are taxpayers angry at poor people instead of focusing their anger where it belongs: on big billion-dollar businesses that are purposely paying low wages so that taxpayers can help pay their business expenses.

-What happens is that police confiscate everything, every possession these people have and destroy it, throw it in the landfill.
-These people have nowhere to go and it has been hard for them to glean the little they have, yet taxpayers are paying police to steal from these poor people who already have all but nothing and destroy what they take.
+Yet taxpayers are paying police to steal from these poor people who already have all but nothing and destroy what they take.
 Since when is it acceptable to kick people who are down?

-War On the Poor
+The War on the Poor